 Providence College and the Office of Human Resources are committed to serving our faculty and staff to meet the highest potential of their abilities.
 Because of this, Providence College recognizes that not all employees are the same and, furthermore, that each employee is defined by a different combination of skills, abilities, experiences, and potential.
 Faculty and staff with learning, physical, or psychological disabilities may need reasonable accommodations or services to ensure they can fulfill the duties of the position they hold.
 To ensure these needs are met, the Office of Human Resources works to provide faculty and staff who may need individual accommodations in their office with the resources necessary for growth and success at Providence College.

 In order to receive the most appropriate assistance, faculty and staff (or candidates) with disabilities should provide the Office of Human Resources with the most current and specific information that establishes the presence of a disability.
 This information should be provided as soon as possible to give the Human Resource office time to research available accommodations.
 All communications regarding accommodations made with the College shall remain confidential, except as necessary to arrange or approve such accommodations.
 The information shall not be used as criteria in making employment decisions.
-To begin the process, complete the ADA Reasonable Accommodation form and return it to the Office of Human Resources, Harkins Hall Room 302.
+To begin the process, complete the ADA Reasonable Accommodation form found in the MyPC portal on the HR Forms page and return it to the Office of Human Resources, Harkins Hall Room 302.

-Upon receiving this information, the Assistant Vice President for Human Resources/Director of Benefits can begin to determine the appropriate assistance and accommodations.
+Upon receiving this information, the Senior Associate Vice President for Human Resources can begin to determine the appropriate assistance and accommodations.

-For more information about services for employees with disabilities please contact: Elizabeth J. Walsh, Assistant Vice President for Human Resources/Director of Benefits, 401.865.2746, firstname.lastname@example.org.
+For more information about services for employees with disabilities please contact: Margaret Card, Director of Benefits, 401.865.2746, email@example.com

 The College relies on its faculty and staff to perform their duties and responsibilities in accordance with established policies and procedures.
-The College provides various mechanisms to assist and encourage faculty and staff to come forward in good faith with reports or concerns about suspected compliance issues.
-Faculty and staff may report such issues without fear of reprisal or retaliation.
+The College provides various mechanisms to assist and encourage faculty and staff and others to come forward in good faith with reports or concerns about suspected compliance issues.
+Individuals may report such issues without fear of reprisal or retaliation.

-Please click on the following link to view the Whistle Blower Policy.
+Please click on the following link to view the Whistleblower Policy/Providence College Ethics Line.

-To comply with the Whistle Blower provision of the Sarbanes Oxley Act, Providence College has established a link to the independent EthicsPoint website where reports can be filed.
+Providence College has established an Ethics Line through the independent EthicsPoint website where reports can be filed.